Dunara: Heritage listing

-As at 21 November 2006, Dunara was the oldest remaining house in Point Piper.
+As of 21 November 2006, Dunara was the oldest remaining house in Point Piper.
 It is historically significant particularly for its associations with Dorothea McKellar - as her birthplace and for its association with the influences on her artistic development, including her education, cultural environment and the surrounding landscape.
 Architecturally the house is an excellent example of a well-crafted Victorian residence of the period (built c 1883).
-It is a two-storey stuccoed brick house with slate roof and fine cast iron verandah and balcony, retaining much of its original detail intact and which past and present owners have maintained in a sympathetic manner.
+It is a two-storey stuccoed brick house with a slate roof and fine cast iron verandah and balcony, retaining much of its original detail intact and which past and present owners have maintained in a sympathetic manner.

 The stables have been partially demolished and the servants' wing likewise has been separated from the house and converted into another dwelling.
 The entrance hall is particularly fine, having delicately carved shell motif cedar door head trims to doors opening off it and with Minton tiles.

 Dunara was listed on the New South Wales State Heritage Register on 2 April 1999.